-Each Indemnification Participating Institution that is a Public Institution other than a Federal Institution agrees to be responsible to and to reimburse (“Responsible Party”) each other Indemnification Participating Institution with which it participates as either a Reviewing IRB/Reviewing IRB Institution or a Relying Institution in a Covered Activity, and such other Indemnification Participating Institution’s trustees, directors, officers, employees, agents, faculty, students, and IRB members (collectively, “Other Parties”), for any and all damages, judgments, liabilities, costs, expenses (including, without limitation, reasonable attorney’s fees and expenses of litigation), or other losses incurred by or imposed upon any of the Other Parties as a result of third-party claims, suits, demands, actions, or causes of action (“Losses”), but (a) only to the extent such Losses are attributable to the Responsible Party’s, its IRB’s, or its trustees’, directors’, officers’, employees’, agents’, faculty’s, or students’ (i) negligence, recklessness, or willful misconduct in the performance of the Responsible Party’s obligations under the Agreement; (ii) breach of the Responsible Party’s obligations under the Agreement; or (iii) failure to comply with applicable law or regulation in the performance of the Responsible Party’s obligations under the Agreement; and (b) only to the extent such responsibility is not limited by applicable law, regulation, or constitution in the jurisdiction in which the Responsible Party serves as a Public Institution.
+Each Indemnification Participating Institution that is a Public Institution other than a Federal Institution agrees to be responsible to and to reimburse (“Responsible Party”) each other Indemnification Participating Institution with which it participates as either a Reviewing IRB/Reviewing IRB Institution or a Relying Institution in a Covered Activity, and such other Indemnification Participating Institution’s trustees, directors, officers, Personnel, and IRB members (collectively, “Other Parties”), for any and all damages, judgments, liabilities, costs, expenses (including, without limitation, reasonable attorney’s fees and expenses of litigation), or other losses incurred by or imposed upon any of the Other Parties as a result of third-party claims, suits, demands, actions, or causes of action (“Losses”), but (a) only to the extent such Losses are attributable to the Responsible Party’s, its IRB’s, or its trustees’, directors’, officers’, or Personnel’s (i) negligence (in act or omission), recklessness, or willful misconduct in the performance of the Responsible Party’s obligations under the Agreement; (ii) breach of the Responsible Party’s obligations under the Agreement; or (iii) failure to comply with applicable law or regulation in the performance of the Responsible Party’s obligations under the Agreement; and (b) only to the extent such responsibility is not limited by law, regulation, or constitution applicable to the Responsible Party.

 5. Notification

 An Indemnified Party or Other Party will notify the Indemnifying Party/Responsible Party promptly in writing of any Losses for which it is seeking indemnification/reimbursement pursuant to this Indemnification Addendum.
-The Indemnifying Party/Responsible Party will not be responsible for any attorney’s fees or expenses of litigation that are incurred by the Indemnified Party(ies)/Other Party(ies) prior to the provision of notice of the Losses hereunder.
+Notwithstanding the foregoing, failure of the Indemnified Party(ies)/Other Party(ies) to provide prompt notification of Losses will not relieve the Indemnifying Party/Responsible Party from any of its responsibilities under this Indemnification Addendum, including responsibility for attorney’s fees or expenses of litigation that are incurred by the Indemnified Party(ies)/Other Party(ies) prior to the provision of notice of the Losses hereunder, except to the extent that the delay in notification materially jeopardizes the Indemnifying Party’s ability to defend the Losses or otherwise materially adversely affects the Indemnifying Party/Responsible Party.
+In no event, however, will the Indemnifying Party/Responsible Party be responsible to pay or reimburse any financial settlement agreed to by the Indemnified Party(ies)/Other Party(ies) prior to the provision of notice of the Losses hereunder.

 6. No Waiver